 Now 360 is also a very interesting number when it comes to circles as there are 360 degrees in a circle.
 This is a particular number for if you were to pick a standard number to determine the degrees in a circle would you not go for something much easier and obvious to remember and use like 100?

-Yet such a number is not good for trigonometry as a standard right angle triangle with a 360 degree circle has 90 - 60- 30 which allows simple mental maths to be calculated, such as calculating the sides of a triangle.
-For if it was based on a 100 degree circle the triangle angles would be 25 - 16.66 - 8.33 and the ability to calculate angles in your head or as an approximation (no electronic calculators in the Stone Age) would be far more difficult.
+Such a number is not good for trigonometry as a standard right angle triangle with a 360-degree circle has 90 - 60- 30 which allows simple mental maths to be calculated, such as calculating the sides of a triangle.
+For if it were based on a 100-degree circle, the triangle angles would be 25 - 16.66 - 8.33 and the ability to calculate angles in your head or as an approximation (no electronic calculators in the Stone Age) would be far more difficult.

 So the logic to link the degrees (or days) in a circle or solar year is obvious and is clearly reflected in man's first stone construction at Stonehenge.
 However, Pi is only the start of this amazing construction, and the work accredited to Pythagoras in the past must now be questioned.

-However, rather than just building any kind of road to the shoreline, they decided to build it on an alignment that marks the longest day - the summer Solstice.
-This day was very important for our ancestors as it correct the 360-day lunar calendar with the solar calendar which is five days longer (365 days which we use today).
-So in the centre of The Avenue they placed two stones (which are now missing) which are an exact alignment to the sunrise when this monument we first constructed
+However, rather than just building any road to the shoreline, they decided to build it on an alignment that marks the longest day - the summer Solstice.
+This day was very important for our ancestors as it corrects the 360-day lunar calendar with the solar calendar which is five days longer (365 days which we use today).
+So in the centre of The Avenue, they placed two stones (which are now missing) which are an exact alignment to the sunrise when this monument we first constructed

-This alignment gives us the 'best' date for the construction of Stonehenge (as carbon dating is not possible for stones or stone holes) and confirms the date of Doggerlands demise in 4200BCE.
+This alignment gives us the 'best' date for the construction of Stonehenge (as carbon dating is not possible for stones or stone holes) and confirms the date of Doggerland demise in 4200BCE.

 The complex details of this calculation is found in an earlier blog at: